 Like other rebate applications through Home Improvement Rebates, you’ll need to select a Participating Contractor who is provided training on how to submit claims.
 The contractor will photograph the plumbing stack before the installation of the DWHR system, photograph the plumbing stack after the installation of the DWHR device and collect your signature on a customer release form.
 They will share all of this information along with the invoice for the work with the program administrator.
 Once submitted, it will be reviewed and once approved you’ll be asked to review the claim details, to confirm the spelling of your name and address, and to accept the program Terms and Conditions.

 - How much will I get in rebates for my DWHR system?

 Like other rebate categories in Home Improvement Rebates, your specific rebate is based on the estimated energy savings based on calculators created from NRCan’s residential energy modelling software (Hot2000).
 Rebates will be impacted by the size (diameter and length) of the DWHR system you choose, the flow rate of your showerheads and how many shower drains the DWHR device is connected to (i.e. in some homes, two showers drain through the same plumbing stack).
 Your contractor will be able to give you a precise rebate estimate based on the specific opportunity in your home.

 - How are the rebates calculated?

 This is a performance-based energy retrofit program that pays rebates based on modeled energy savings.
-The energy savings calculations are based on NRCan modelling standard.
+The energy savings calculations are based on NRCan modelling standards.
 Essentially, the more energy your upgrade saves, the larger the rebate.

 - Can I retrofit my heated garage or workshop since it’s useful space for me?

-The energy savings calculations are based on NRCan modelling standard.
+The energy savings calculations are based on NRCan modelling standards.
 Garages or other outbuildings are not included as part of the heated envelope for energy modelling and energy savings calculations and are therefore not part of the program.

 - Why aren’t additions or new construction included?